Common Questions

 What is a SuperBill?

-A SuperBill is a receipt for services that I can provide you that has all of the information you need to obtain reimbursement from your insurance company if I am an out-of-network provider.
+A SuperBill is a receipt for services that I can provide.
+It has all of the information needed if reimbursement is a benefit offered by your insurance company and your particular plan.

 Additional Questions?